For individuals considering a Ph.D. in Religious/Theological Studies

 Through discernment practices, a community of peers, inspiring storytelling, and many other resources, you will have access to the support you need to explore what it takes to achieve a doctorate.
 You will also utilize tools to assist in career exploration and planning that can help you map out career paths and create goals based on your interests and skills for success.

 Samaria Divine holds a Doctor of Philosophy in Religion with a focus on the Hebrew Bible.
 At FTE, she directs FTE’s doctoral initiatives and oversees efforts to create an engaged community of diverse scholars and supports doctoral students in completing their programs.
-Her own experiences applying to and navigating doctoral studies ignited her passion for assisting other upcoming scholars of colors in their academic pursuits.
+Her own experiences applying to and navigating doctoral studies ignited her passion for assisting other upcoming underrepresented and underserved scholars in their academic pursuits.
 She holds a Master of Divinity from Candler School of Theology and a Bachelor of Business Administration from Georgia State University.

 sdivine@fteleaders.org